NeuroTechX/ntx_slack_archive/eegdata.md

  >I used the autocorrelation matrices in the seizure 2016 kaggle challenge. it wasn't a very good feature, but it made it into the ensemble : <https://github.com/alexandrebarachant/kaggle-seizure-prediction-challenge-2016>

+10/18/2017 4:11 PM

+ **yrenard** :

+ >got it, so chosing the delays wisely avoids lower ranked covariance matrices, sounds interesting - have you tried that with multiple channels as well ?